CodersRealm/AmqpClient/README.md

 	QueueName = "request-queue" // where the producer sends the request messages };

-// Options for creating the consumer portion of the Requester that will be processing the response messages var responseMessageConsumerOptions = new ConsumerOptions {
+// Options for creating the consumer portion of the Requester that will be processing the reply messages var replyMessageConsumerOptions = new ConsumerOptions {
-	QueueName = "response-queue", // The queue for the response messages MessageHandler = async (messageQueueEventArgs, token) =>
+	QueueName = "reply-queue", // The queue for the reply messages MessageHandler = async (messageQueueEventArgs, token) =>
 	{
 		if (messageQueueEventArgs.Message is ITextMessage textMessage)